b-lemke98/InSituPy-1/README.md

-# InSituPy: Python Package for the Analysis of Xenium In Situ Data
+# InSituPy: Python Package for the Analysis of _Xenium In Situ_ Data

-InSituPy is a Python package designed to facilitate the analysis of in situ sequencing data generated with the [_Xenium in situ_](https://www.10xgenomics.com/platforms/xenium) methodology.
+InSituPy is a Python package designed to facilitate the analysis of in situ sequencing data generated with the [_Xenium In Situ_](https://www.10xgenomics.com/platforms/xenium) methodology.
 With InSituPy, you can easily load, visualize, and analyze the data, enabling and simplifying the comprehensive exploration of spatial gene expression patterns within tissues.

 ## Installation